 HOW LONG WILL MY APPOINTMENT GO FOR?

-We understands your time is precious and therefore we strive to run an efficient, friendly and organised clinic.
+We understand your time is precious and therefore we strive to run an efficient, friendly and organised clinic.

 As a new patient, you can expect to be at the practice for approximately two hours in total.

 Your appointment typically commences with you meeting one of the expert clinical optometrists or technicians, who will perform preliminary testing and administer dilating eye drops.

 WHAT DO I NEED TO BRING ALONG WITH ME?

 For your initial consultation, please assist the administration team by bringing the following:

 - Referral letter from your General Practitioner, Optometrist or Medical Specialist

 - New Patient Registration Form and Privacy Information & Consent Form

 - Current pair of glasses

 - Results of any investigations or tests relevant to your eye condition